NodeBE4/opinion/_posts/2022-08-22-EnclavedMicrostate.md

 *Anyway*, Kail's TikTok was clipped on Twitter [here](https://twitter.com/thiccmatisse/status/1565190598939869187) and he also posted several photos from the album [on his own Twitter](https://twitter.com/EvanKail/status/1565265493824622592).
 According to the video he wanted to ensure it was sold to a museum, but that he had not bought it himself, but that he had also no plans of returning it to the owner without ensuring its sale, which all seemed a little sus, and some did note that surely the obvious thing to do would be to contact a museum directly.

-More pressingly, though, there's a lot of suggestions that the album is quite likely to be a fake.
+More pressingly, though, there's a lot of suggestions that the album is a fake.
 Several tweets pointed out that, contrary to his claim that these photos were never-before-seen, at least some of the photos shown are actually already in the public domain, with a couple suggesting that in fact Photoshop was used to create some of the ones in the album:

 * https://twitter.com/dancow/status/1565271791408488448
 * https://twitter.com/Just_Stasia_/status/1565245150447558656